Matt Shaw (He/Him)

 Inclusion Consultant

-Adam started volunteering with Inclusion Solutions in 2019 before transitioning into a part-time role in 2021.
+Adam started with Inclusion Solutions in 2019.

 Anne Marliac (she/her)